Xayvay/DrivingHistory/README.md

 - Generate a report containing each driver with total miles driven and average speed.
 - Sort the output by most miles driven to least.
 - Round miles and miles per hour to the nearest integer.

+# Coding Process

+From first glance it seems like I need a:
+- Main Class
+- Driver Class
+- Trip Class
+- Report Class